ocrmypdf/OCRmyPDF/docs/installation.rst

     As of early 2021, users have reported problems with the Microsoft Store version of Python and OCRmyPDF.
 These issues affect many other third party Python packages.
-    Please download Python from Python.org or Chocolatey instead, and do not use the Microsoft Store version.
+    Please download Python from Python.org or a package manager instead of the Microsoft Store version.

 .. warning::

-    32-bit Windows might work, but is not supported.
+    32-bit Windows is not supported.

 Windows Subsystem for Linux
 ---------------------------